tmarsteel/vox-amp-librarian/commands.md

 `30 00 01 34 4e 00 XX`

 Where `XX` is the program identifier.
+This also signals when the amp switches back from manual mode into the program slot mode.

 ## Simulated Amp model changed